wagtail/wagtail/docs/reference/pages/editing_api.rst

             )

             content_panels = Page.content_panels + [
-                PageChooserPanel('related_page', 'demo.PublisherPage'),
+                PageChooserPanel('related_page', ['demo.PublisherPage', 'demo.EventPage']),
             ]

     ``PageChooserPanel`` takes two arguments: a field name and an optional page type.

+    The page type parameter restricts which page types can be selected in this field.
+It defaults to the model that the ``ForeignKey`` is pointing at (in this case, ``wagtailcore.Page``).

-Specifying a page type (in the form of an ``"appname.modelname"`` string) will filter the chooser to display only pages of that type.
+    This paramater will take a model class, a string (in the form of an ``"appname.modelname"`` string) or a list of strings/model classes.

 ImageChooserPanel
 -----------------